HoffmannNST/Master-Thesis/README.md

 Input data files needs to be placed into "Data" folder.
 Input data should be in .txt format.
 Data must contain columns labeled "Temperatura [K]' and "Opor" (to be changed soon).
 Program asks user for column separator and decimal sign of numbers in data sets.
 Resulting data is put into "Results" folder.

-Data to analyze comes from my own LabView program that runs electrical tests in dependace of temperature.